mexprdct/stock-analysis/README.md

 ## Results
 Overall, the stock market performed better in 2017, with returns as high as 199%.
 In 2018 the market performed poorly.
 VBA gave me a lot of trouble with step 4:

-Cells(4 + i, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) – 1

-While I cannot find the issue if I remove this, I am able to get the timer to work.
-However, my numbers are incorrect.
-Images can be found here:

  stock-analysis/Challenge 2 Resources/Challenge 2 Resources/VBA Challenge 2018.png

  stock-analysis/Challenge 2 Resources/Challenge 2 Resources/VBA Challenge 2017.png